Kimskogfelter/Recipe-site/README.md

 - Its at the recipes page the user can see all the recipes that is added to the webpage
 - The user can press the heart icon to save a recipe to their own profile if they are logged in
-- The user can also rate the recipe if they are logged in

 ![picture of recipes page](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/safari-gallery-page.jpg)